WGLab/PennCNV/docs/user-guide/download.md

 - [GitHub Repository](https://github.com/WangGenomicsLab/PennCNV/releases)

-Alternatively, users can download the cutting edge version from GitHub by `git clone git@github.com:WangGenomicsLab/PennCNV.git`.
+Alternatively, users can download the latest version from GitHub by `git clone https://github.com/WGLab/PennCNV.git`.

+A docker image was also made available at DockerHub.
+It is useful for users who do not have GCC version 4 installed in the sytem and have difficulty compiling PennCNV.
+Please use `docker pull genomicslab/penncnv` to download and use it.

 ## User-supplied files and programs